jevrii/storm_white/docs/stat/3602/ch5.md

     Also, Rao-Blackwell highlights an important use of complete sufficient statistic.
 This alone justifies our need to study the concept of **completeness**.

+!!! quote "Exam example: 2017"
+    ... some calculations of MLE and complete sufficient statistic

+    The mle $\hat{\theta}$ is a function of $X-Y$ according to (previous part).
+If it were unbiased for $\theta$, then it must be identical to the UMVU estimator by Rao-Blackwell Theorem.
+That the two estimates differ on the data, which has a positive probability to be observed, implies that $\hat{\theta}$ cannot be unbiased for $\theta$.

 !!! example
     ![ch5 rao blackwell eg](../images/ch5_rao_blackwell_eg.png)